-Water management 4.0: IoT at the service of
+Water management 4.0: how does IoT meet the challenges of ecological transition?

-Pursuing the objective of verifying the proper distribution of water, Guillaume Casella, Director of the ASA, wanted to review the way in which water levels were measured, taking advantage of the benefits provided by the new technologies available.
-After several researches, IoT technologies quickly appeared as the answer to the economic constraint and technical needs.
-He therefore called upon Synox, integrator and publisher of ready-to-use and interoperable IoT solutions, to accompany him throughout this project…
+Pursuing the objective of verifying the proper distribution of water, Guillaume Casella, Director of the ASA, wished to review the way in which water levels are measured, taking advantage of the benefits brought by the new technologies available.
+After several researches, IoT technologies quickly appeared as the answer to the issues of economic constraint and technical needs.
+It therefore called on Synox, an integrator and publisher of interoperable and ready-to-use IoT solutions, to support it throughout this project.

-Its main objective is to put back in place a transparent water policy and to ensure a good management of consumption.
-Indeed, Guillaume Casella has noticed that the water management system is lagging behind other communities where everything is still done manually, without technological support.
-The canal guards must travel to the field to carry out the required flow controls.
-During their visits, they may notice water theft, but without being able to identify it more precisely. «While it takes time to invest in familiarizing our community with how IoT works, the benefits of automation to manage water levels speak for themselves.»
+Its main objective is to re-establish a transparent water policy and to ensure good management of consumption.
+Indeed, Guillaume Casella has noted that there is a delay in the field compared to other communities where everything is still done manually, without technological support.
+Canal guards must travel to the field to perform the required flow controls.
+During their visits, they may notice water flights, but without being able to identify them more precisely.
+“While it takes time to invest in familiarizing our community with how IoT works, the benefits of automation to manage water levels speak for themselves.”

 “We made a first attempt, but the solution proved to be too expensive and not communicating.
 So we turned to Synox on the recommendation of Objenious, a subsidiary of Bouygues Telecom.”
 The search for available technologies in this field therefore led Guillaume Casella to meet Synox, whose geographical proximity to ASA’s headquarters facilitated the exchanges.